darrenburns/ward-docs/assets/markdown/user_test_example_tab.md

 ---
 type: "example-tab"
 fakeTabName: "test_users.py"
 description: "2.
 Import it and bind it as a default argument.
-Ward will resolve the value and inject it into your test."
+Ward will inject the resolved fixture into your test."
 ---
 ```python
 from user_fixtures import user